(A Nationally Recognized American Hemerocallis Society Display Garden)

 panoramas of Seneca Lake can be viewed while traveling route 14.
 In addition, there are

-over twenty-five farm wineries and a few breweries, even a distillery, between Geneva and Watkins Glen with several more on
+now eight wineries within two miles of the garden and a few breweries, even a distillery, between Geneva and Watkins Glen with several more on

 the east side of Seneca and around Keuka and Cayuga Lake's watersheds.